tbojustin/resumechallenge/content/halloffame/_index.md

 "My advice for other upskillers: Don't give up!
 The jobs are out there, but you need to find the right environment for growth.
 A lot of cloud jobs are geared towards senior-level people with years of experience, but there are companies out there that are willing to grow their own.

-"Doing the Cloud Resume Challenge will set you apart and show that you have the curiosity, resilience, and motivation to make a career in cloud.
+"Doing the Cloud Resume Challenge will set you apart and show that you have the curiosity, resilience, and motivation to make a career in cloud."

-"Also, while you are interviewing, start learning Terraform and Linux administration.
-Those two skills will help you immensely both during the interview process and on the job."

 Read more in my [blog](https://dev.to/stacystipes/the-cloud-resume-challenge-how-i-fell-in-love-with-sam-2ik3) about the challenge, and check out my [resume](https://stacystipes.com/).